Samadhi

 The second stage of meditation is called dhyana, from which the Japanese get their word for meditation, zen.
 In this stage we make an even more astonishing experiential discovery: we are not the mind either.

-Easwaran situates dhyana as the penultimate stage preceding samadhi, using it to illustrate the progressive de-identification from mind and body that culminates in absorption.
+Easwaran situates dhyana as the penultimate stage immediately preceding samadhi, characterising it by the experiential disidentification from mind that prepares the ground for samadhi’s total dissolution of separateness.

 Easwaran, Eknath, The Bhagavad Gita for Daily Living: A Verse-by-Verse Commentary, 1975aside